 Before you spray: always remove infected leaves individually first and isolate the plant to avoid endangering others.

 Plants need nutrients to grow – but many reflexively reach for chemical liquid fertilizers.
-These are often highly concentrated, promote rapid growth, but can deplete the soil or damage the roots in the long term.
+These are often highly concentrated, promote rapid growth, but can deplete the soil or damage roots in the long term.

 -